Game & Watch: Legacy, ports and remakes

 In 2020, Nintendo released Game & Watch: Super Mario Bros. to commemorate the 35th anniversary of the Super Mario series and the 40th anniversary of the Game & Watch line.
 This limited-edition handheld included the full NES versions of Super Mario Bros. and Super Mario Bros.: The Lost Levels, and Ball now starring Mario.
 The following year, Nintendo launched Game & Watch: The Legend of Zelda to celebrate that franchise's 35th anniversary.
 It included The Legend of Zelda, Zelda II: The Adventure of Link, The Legend of Zelda: Link's Awakening, and Vermin now starring Link.
-Unlike the classic Game & Watch devices, these modern versions are far more technically advanced with a backlit full-color LCD screen, a rechargeable battery that charges via USB-C, and powered by an ARM Cortex-M7 processor with over a megabyte of RAM and flash memory.
+Unlike the classic Game & Watch devices, these modern versions are far more technically advanced with a backlit full-color LCD screen, a rechargeable battery that charges via USB-C, and powered by a Cortex-M7 processor with over a megabyte of RAM and flash memory.

 Mr. Game & Watch

-Mr. Game & Watch represents the brand in Nintendo's Super Smash Bros. series, debuting in Melee as a two-dimensional, stick-figure-styled fighter with moves based on classic Game & Watch games.
+Mr. Game & Watch represents the brand in Nintendo's Super Smash Bros. series, debuting in Melee (2001) as a two-dimensional and stick-figure-styled fighter with moves based on classic Game & Watch games.
 He also appears in Game & Watch Gallery 4 and makes cameos in Donkey Kong Country Returns and Rhythm Heaven Fever.
-In 2015, Nintendo released a Mr. Game & Watch Amiibo.
-The Amiibo unlocks a personal CPU fighter in Super Smash Bros. and a cosmetic option in Super Mario Maker.
+In 2015, Nintendo released a Mr. Game & Watch Amiibo, which unlocks a personal CPU fighter in Super Smash Bros. and a cosmetic option in Super Mario Maker.
+His moveset in the Super Smash Bros. series utilizes techniques taken from various Game & Watch games.
+He was featured as one of the greatest video game icons by Retro Gamer staff, describing him as an early mascot in gaming while additionally someone who never earned the level of celebrity that Nintendo's biggest characters did.
+They felt that his simple design made him work well on the LCD format, and allowed him to slot into different roles.
+The character makes a cameo appearance in The Super Mario Galaxy Movie (2026), where Luigi paints him into existence after taking Bowser Jr.'s paintbrush.